Vlasenko2006/NeuroNMusE/README.md

 ### Overview

-This is a compact and efficient neural network designed to generate the next 10 seconds of an audio track based on its first 10 seconds for limited computational resources.
-The network consists of three main components:
+Meet a compact and efficient neural network designed to generate the next 10 seconds of an audio track based on its first 10 seconds for limited computational resources.
+If you are a musician struggling to compose your songs, let my neural network be your muse.
+Play any part (even poorly composed) of your future melody, and let my neural network suggest an alternative rhythm and melody.
+The network consists of three main components.

 1. **Encoder**: Encodes the input waveformat files (numpy analog of an audio file, see **Data Preprocessing**) into a compact representation using convolutional and max-pooling layers.
 2. **Transformer**: Processes the encoded representation using multi-head attention layers to capture temporal patterns in the audio signal and model temporal dependencies.